5/9/2024

 David Swartz

 Good morning, thanks for taking my question.
-Firstly, can you let us know if you're seeing any differences and trends in Australia and if it seems like that business is getting better or is it remaining under pressure?
-Secondly, are you confirming that you have decided to maintain control of Champion and will not be selling to business?
-Thanks.
+Firstly, can you let us know if you're seeing any differences in trends in Australia and if it seems like that business is getting better or is it remaining under pressure?
+Secondly, are you confirming that you have Decided to maintain control of champion and will not be selling the business.

 speaker

-So in terms of Australia, we're starting to see some improvement and it really depends on the business over there.
-Bond business over there has continued to do particularly strong, it's been particularly strong, particularly in the wholesale business and the grocery channel.
-The D2C business with Bros and things has remained a little bit softer, but we're starting to see a little bit of improvement.
-We are expecting some tax relief in the back half of this year and anticipating a little bit of interest rate improvement although there is some uncertainty right there.
+Thanks So in terms of Australia We're starting to see some Improvement and it really depends on the business over there like bonds business over there as we continue to do particularly strong It's been particularly strong particular in the wholesale business in the grocery channel The DTC business with bras and things has remained a little bit softer but we're starting to see a little bit of improvement and We are expecting some tax relief in the back half of this year and anticipating a little bit of interest rate improvement, although there is some uncertainty right there.
 But the comps and compares get easier as we go into the second half.
 So we anticipate that business starting to rebound.
-I would tell you, I'm really pleased with the work team is doing over there.
-I'm excited about the innovation in Baby and the Bond's Chafeoff product.
+I would tell you, I'm really pleased with the work the team is doing over there.
+I'm excited about the innovation in Baby and the Bonds Chafoff product.
 So we're leaning in.
 We have some aggressive advertising campaigns that are going on right now that are resonating.
 So feel good about that business as we go forward.
-In terms of Champions, we're not making any announcement today in terms of us keeping the business as you ask the question or selling it.
+In terms of champions, we're not making any announcement today in terms of us keeping the business as you ask the question or selling it.
 The process is continuing.
-We're gonna continue to evaluate the right path forward.
-The process is progressing as we expected.
-And in parallel with that, we're gonna continue to implement the long-term growth strategy, like we said we always have.
-And we will follow the same protocol as we have in the past.
-And we will update you as appropriate when there's news for
+We're going to continue to evaluate the right path forward.
+The process is progressing as we expected. and you know in parallel with that we're going to continue to implement the long-term growth strategy like we said we always have and you know we will follow the same protocol as we have in the past and we will update you as appropriate when there's news for us to share okay thanks a lot our next question comes to the line of paul kearney with barclays good morning thanks for taking my question

 speaker